bladeacer/flexcyon/README.md

 #### Questions, Issues?
 Feel free to talk about it at [this Discord thread](https://discord.com/channels/686053708261228577/1338130333698359357).
 Alternatively, you can open an issue at this repository.

+## Design Principles
+This theme tries to:
+- be "reasonably opinionated"
+- be decently lightweight, meaning:
+    - fonts, svgs and the like are not embedded in this theme
+    - (hopefully) sane defaults, customisable with style settings
+- dim inactive or unfocused UI elements to reduce information overload
+- have a decent feature set of style settings for customisation
+- bundle numerous callout metadata utilites

 ## Style Settings
-This theme tries to be "reasonably opinionated" and decently lightweight, meaning:
-- fonts, svgs and the like are not embedded in this theme
-- (hopefully) sane defaults, customisable with style settings Documentation for style settings of this theme can be found [here](https://github.com/bladeacer/flexcyon/tree/master/docs/style_settings.md)
+Documentation for style settings of this theme can be found [here](https://github.com/bladeacer/flexcyon/tree/master/docs/style_settings.md)

 Documentation on installing and using style settings can be found [here](https://github.com/mgmeyers/obsidian-style-settings)